alexiscarbillet/ac-electricity/docs/home_appliances/dishwasher.md

   - home appliances
 ---

-# Dishwasher
+# 🍽️ Dishwasher

+A **dishwasher** is an electro-mechanical home appliance that automates the cleaning and sanitation of dishes, cutlery, and cookware through high-pressure water jets and high-temperature water.

+---

-## History
+## 📜 History and Evolution

-The history of the dishwasher is a fascinating journey that spans centuries.
-Here are some main facts about its evolution:

-**Early Concepts**: The idea of a mechanical device to clean dishes dates back to the 17th century.
-In 1850, Joel Houghton patented the first dishwasher-like device, but it was not very practical.
+The dishwasher's history is characterized by the long search for a device that could effectively combine water pressure with mechanized movement, ultimately enabled by reliable electric motors.

+### Early Concepts and Manual Power
+* **17th Century:** Initial concepts for mechanical dish cleaning were documented, often involving simple rotation mechanisms.
+* **1850:** **Joel Houghton** patented the first dishwasher-like device in the U.S. It used a hand-cranked wheel to splash water onto dishes held in a rack, demonstrating the early reliance on **manual power** and proving impractical due to poor cleaning and high effort.

+### The Invention of the Practical Dishwasher
-**Josephine Cochrane**: In the late 19th century, Josephine Cochrane, an American socialite, invented the first practical dishwasher.
-She was motivated by the desire to protect her fine china during washing.
-Her dishwasher, patented in 1886, used water pressure to clean dishes in a wire rack.
+* **1886:** **Josephine Cochrane**, an American socialite, invented and patented the first truly practical and commercially successful dishwasher.
+She was motivated by the desire to protect her valuable china, which was frequently chipped by hand washing.

-**Commercialization**: Cochrane's invention was initially targeted at hotels and restaurants, where it found success due to its efficiency.
-It wasn't until later that dishwashers became popular household appliances.

-**Early Household Adoption**: In the early 20th century, dishwashers were still primarily commercial appliances due to their large size and expense.
-However, by the 1950s, smaller, more affordable models were developed for home use.

-**Technological Advancements**: Over the years, dishwashers have seen numerous technological advancements, including the addition of heating elements for drying, different wash cycles, and energy-efficient designs.

-**Modern Features**: In recent decades, dishwashers have become increasingly sophisticated, with features such as adjustable racks, soil sensors, and specialized wash cycles for delicate items or heavy-duty cleaning.

-**Energy Efficiency**: With growing concerns about energy consumption and environmental impact, manufacturers have focused on improving the energy efficiency of dishwashers.
-Many modern models are designed to use less water and electricity than their predecessors.

-**Integration with Smart Home Technology**: In the 21st century, many dishwashers have been integrated into smart home systems, allowing users to control them remotely via smartphones or voice commands.
+* **Cochrane's Design:** Her key innovation was a system that held the dishes securely in **wire racks** while using a **motorized pump** to shoot high-pressure hot water and soap over them.
+This design proved far more effective than previous splash designs.
+* **Commercialization:** Cochrane initially targeted the **hotel and restaurant industry** (kitchens, hospitals), where the need for high-volume, reliable sanitation justified the appliance's large size and expense.
+She debuted the machine at the 1893 World's Fair in Chicago.

+### Household Adoption and Electrification
+* **Early 20th Century:** Dishwashers remained commercial or luxury items due to the need for large, dedicated plumbing and heating systems.
+* **Post-WWII (1950s):** The housing boom, coupled with the widespread availability of reliable **household electric motors** and efficient **water heating elements**, finally made the dishwasher practical and affordable for middle-class homes.
+This era saw the shift to smaller, standard under-counter sizes and the integration of simple, timer-based cycles.

+### Modern Advancements and Efficiency
+* **Late 20th Century:** **Microprocessors** and electronic controls replaced electro-mechanical timers, allowing for more precise control over cycle duration, spray arm operation, and temperature.
+* **Energy Efficiency:** Focus shifted from maximizing power to **minimizing water and electricity usage**.
+Modern features include:
+    * **Soil Sensors:** Measure the turbidity (cloudiness) of the water to adjust the wash duration and water consumption dynamically.
+    * **Heat Pump Technology:** Used in some models to enhance drying efficiency without relying solely on the high-energy radiant heating element.
+    * **Variable Speed Pumps:** Optimize spray pressure and water circulation for different cycle phases.

+---

-## How it works
+## ⚡ How It Works: Electro-Mechanical Cycle

-1. **Power Supply**: A dishwasher is typically connected to a power source, usually a standard electrical outlet.
-The voltage requirement may vary depending on the model, but it's usually around 120 volts for residential dishwashers.

-2. **Control Panel**: The control panel is where the user selects the desired wash cycle, temperature settings, and other options.
-It contains electronic controls and display screens to provide feedback to the user.
+The dishwasher's operation is a sequence of highly controlled electro-mechanical actions managed by the **electronic control board**.

+### 1. Inlet and Heating Phase
-3. **Water Inlet Valve**: When the dishwasher is started, a solenoid-operated water inlet valve opens to allow water from the household supply to enter the dishwasher.
-This valve is controlled by the electronic control panel.
+* **Water Inlet Valve:** The control board activates a **solenoid-operated water inlet valve**, allowing a precise amount of household water supply to enter the tub.

-4. **Heating Element**: Most dishwashers have a heating element located at the bottom of the tub.
-This element heats the water to the desired temperature for effective cleaning.
-It's usually controlled by a thermostat to maintain the set temperature.
+* **Heating Element Activation:** The **heating element**, a powerful resistive load located at the bottom of the tub, is energized.
+It rapidly heats the water to the optimal temperature ($\sim 55^\circ\text{C}$ to $70^\circ\text{C}$) required for both effective cleaning and sanitation.
+This process is monitored by a **thermistor** or thermostat.

-5. **Wash Pump**: The wash pump is responsible for circulating water throughout the dishwasher during the wash cycle.
-It's typically an electric motor connected to an impeller or propeller that creates water pressure to spray water onto the dishes.

-6. **Detergent Dispenser**: The detergent dispenser releases detergent at the appropriate time during the wash cycle.
-It may be a simple mechanical mechanism or controlled electronically by the dishwasher's control panel.

-7. **Spray Arms**: Inside the dishwasher, there are one or more spray arms that rotate and distribute water throughout the tub.
-These arms are usually connected to the wash pump and powered by it.
+### 2. Wash and Spray Phase
+* **Detergent Dispenser:** The electronic control triggers a **solenoid** or motor-driven mechanism to open the detergent dispenser door, releasing the detergent.
+* **Wash Pump Motor:** The main electric motor (the **wash pump**) is activated.
+This motor drives a high-speed impeller, creating the powerful pressure needed to force water up through the **spray arms**.
+* **Spray Arm Action:** The high-pressure water jets exiting the spray arms create a reactive force, causing the arms to **rotate** and distribute the wash water uniformly across all dish surfaces.

+### 3. Drain and Rinse Phase
-8. **Drain Pump**: After the wash cycle is complete, the drain pump activates to remove dirty water from the dishwasher.
-The pump is usually located at the bottom of the tub and is activated by the control panel.
+* **Drain Pump Activation:** After the wash cycle is complete, the control board de-energizes the wash pump and activates the **drain pump motor** to remove the dirty water from the tub and send it down the drain line.

-9. **Rinse Aid Dispenser**: Some dishwashers have a rinse aid dispenser that releases rinse aid during the rinse cycle to improve drying and prevent water spots on dishes.
-This dispenser may also be electronically controlled.
+* **Rinse Cycle:** The inlet valve is opened again for a final rinse, and the process repeats, often involving a **rinse aid dispenser** (a small solenoid-driven valve) to improve water sheet action and speed drying.

+### 4. Drying Phase
-10. **Dry Cycle**: During the drying cycle, the heating element may continue to operate to evaporate any remaining moisture from the dishes.
-Some dishwashers also use a fan to aid in drying.
+* **Heated Drying:** The heating element may be re-energized to create radiant heat, evaporating moisture from the dishes.

-Overall, a dishwasher relies on a combination of electrical components, including motors, solenoids, heating elements, and electronic controls, to automate the process of cleaning dishes efficiently.
+* **Condensation Drying (Passive):** Many modern, energy-efficient dishwashers use condensation drying, relying on the high heat retained by the dishes and the tub walls to create condensation, eliminating the need for the high-energy heating element during the final phase.